EnHackathon/EnHackathon.github.io/_posts/2019-11-12-TomasHyland.md

 the rest of the code fits together - there is still a fair amount of investigation work to do.

-I'm currently looking into why UnionTypesetattro uses PyObjectGenericSetAttr but PyCStructTypesetattro uses typesetattro.
-The generic function is just a wrapper around PyObjectGenericSetAttrWithDict, whereas typesetattro does some additional Unicode handling and checking of the 'name' before calling into PyObjectGenericSetAttrWithDict.
+I'm currently looking into why UnionType_setattro uses PyObject_GenericSetAttr but PyCStructType_setattro uses type_setattro.
+The generic function is just a wrapper around PyObject_GenericSetAttrWithDict, whereas type_setattro does some additional Unicode handling and checking of the 'name' before calling into PyObject_GenericSetAttrWithDict.
 Again I can't find any documentation for this, so it isn't clear to me yet what the additional handling is needed for, or whether it relates to Endianness at all.